 A Roman Treasure Hidden in Plain Sight

-– by Georgeta G – A visit to the Roman Forum, one of the highlights of our Ancient Rome and Colosseum Tour, will take you back in time and allow you to walk among the iconic monuments and remains sprawled in the valley that was once the centre of Roman public life.
-More than 4.5 million visitors come every year to take in the architectural wonders and sights of one of the world’s most important archeological sites.
-But few know that - hidden among the relics dating from before the 5th century BC, just a few steps away from the Colosseum - lies the medieval Basilica of Francesca Romana, one of the most fascinating churches of Rome, a city that was never short of magnificent places of worship.
+Ancient Rome and Colosseum Tour, will take you back in time and allow you to walk among the iconic monuments and remains sprawled in the valley that was once the centre of Roman public life.
+More than 4.5 million visitors come every year to take in the architectural wonders and sights of one of the world’s most important archaeological sites.
+But few know that – hidden among the relics dating from before the 5th century BC, just a few steps away from the Colosseum – lies the medieval Basilica of Francesca Romana, one of the most fascinating churches of Rome, a city that was never short of magnificent places of worship.

 Walk along Via dei Fori Imperiali and head towards the Church of Santa Francesca Romana on a March 9 afternoon and you’ll find yourself in the middle of a giant parking lot.
 For once though, try not to hold it against the ill-famed Roman drivers, for that’s when Saint Frances of Rome – the patron saint of motorists and of the above church – bestows her blessings for the year to come on those whose cars are parked nearby.
 But more importantly, don’t let all the commotion stop you in your tracks – a catholic, a driver or perhaps neither – for this majestic old church hidden between the Colosseum and the Roman Forum holds a myriad of treasures between its ancient walls.